cloudmobi/CloudmobiSSP/android-sdk.md

     /**
      * get elements ads
      *
-     * @param slotId  			the id for parbat ads
+     * @param slotId  			the id for cloudssp ads
      * @param context  			context
      * @param CTImageType  		the imageType you want(1.9:1 or 1:1)
      		(CTImageType.TYPE_19_TO_10 / CTImageType.TYPE_1_TO_1)